projectcalico/calico/master/reference/advanced/etcd-rbac/calico-etcdv3-paths.md

 title: Calico key and path prefixes in etcd v3
 ---

-The Paths listed here are the key or path prefixes that a particular {{site.prodname}}
+The paths listed here are the key or path prefixes that a particular {{site.prodname}}
 component needs access to in etcd to function successfully.

 > **Note**: The path prefixes listed here may change in the future and at that point anything